Ellis Island

+The 27.5 acre island was expanded by land reclamation between the late 1890s and the 1930s and, at one point, consisted of three islands numbered 1, 2, and 3.
+Jurisdictional disputes between the states of New Jersey and New York persisted until the 1998 U.S. Supreme Court ruling New Jersey v.
+New York.
+The Supreme Court ruled that, while most of the island is in New Jersey, the natural portion of the island (on the northern end) is an exclave of New York.
+The northern half of Ellis Island comprises the former Island 1 and includes the main building, several ancillary structures, and the Wall of Honor.
+The hospital structures on the island's southern half occupy the former sites of islands 2 and 3, and there is a ferry building between Ellis Island's northern and southern halves.
+Historically, immigrants were subjected to medical and primary inspections, and they could be detained or deported.
+The island is commemorated through the Ellis Island Medal of Honor, and it has received several federal, state, and municipal landmark designations.

 Geography and access

-Ellis Island is in Upper New York Bay, east of Liberty State Park and north of Liberty Island.
+Ellis Island is in New York Harbor, east of Liberty State Park and north of Liberty Island.
 While most of the island is in Jersey City, New Jersey, a small section is an exclave of New York City.
 The island has a land area of 27.5 acre, much of which is from land reclamation.
 The natural island and contiguous areas comprise 4.68 acre within New York, and are located on the northern portion of the present-day island.
 The artificial land is part of New Jersey.
 The island has been owned and administered by the federal government of the United States since 1808 and operated by the National Park Service since 1965.

 Land expansion

 Initially, much of the Upper New York Bay's western shore consisted of large tidal flats with vast oyster beds, which were a major source of food for the Lenape.
 Ellis Island was one of three "Oyster Islands," the other two being Liberty Island and the now-subsumed Black Tom Island.
 In the late 19th century, the federal government began expanding the island by land reclamation to accommodate its immigration station, and the expansions continued until 1934.